Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 If everything runs with no errors, then after executing `yarn start` to launch the website you can navigate to [localhost:9090](http://localhost:9090) in your browser and test it out.
 The CGI requests provided in this project are ducumented in [CGI-Functions.md](./CGI-Functions.md).
 Documentation for the database structure can be found in the [Data-files project documentation](https://github.com/Scripta-Qumranica-Electronica/Data-files/blob/master/docs/Database-structure.md).

 You may also run `yarn run bootstrap` again after pulling down a new version of the Scrollery-website, and it will make any necessary updates to the dependencies and the database <span style="color:red">(Warning!!! this will overwrite your existing SQE_DEV database)</span>.
-You can always reset the database to defaults with `yarn run reset:db`.
+If you suspect the development database has become corrupt, you can always reset it to defaults with `yarn run reset:db`.
 After running several times, you may find that your Docker runs out of space, I have found the suggestions [here](https://lebkowski.name/docker-volumes/) to be helpful in such circumstances.

 You should use `docker-compose stop` to shutdown the SQE Docker containers before rebooting your system, otherwise you may have trouble using it after reboot.
 In that case, you may clean up the system using `docker rm $(docker ps -q -f status=exited)`, and then start the Docker contiainers again with `docker-compose up` or `docker-compose start`.